bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 But if you want to compete within a crowded space, you need to both carve out and communicate a niche: a set of things that you're *uniquely* good at.

 Simply being the best, most popular, or most featureful game engine in Rust isn't enough, and frankly, barely matters at all.
-Rust is fantastic, and I think in the long-run it'll be a major advantage, but right now, the game industry perception is that it's immature and slow to develop in.
+Rust is fantastic, and I think in the long-run it'll be a major advantage, but right now, the game industry perception is that it's immature and slow to develop games using it.

 To survive as anything beyond a hobby engine, you need to attract commercial teams building serious games, built on a budget with mixed teams of programmers, artists and designers.
 While you don't need to be better than the big kids in *every* way, you need to be better than them in some ways, and the *rational* choice for some set of teams needs to be to pick your engine.

 While we're not the rational choice yet for most projects and teams, I want to set us up for real success in the future.
 In the coming year, I want to network more with gamedevs outside of Rust (say hi!), learn more about the workflows that real indie teams use and challenges that they face.
-While the small improvements trickle in, one PR at a time, I want to set my eyes on the horizon, understand what talented small teams are looking for out of their next engine, and make sure we're building towards those goals.s
+While the small improvements trickle in, one PR at a time, I want to set my eyes on the horizon, understand what talented small teams are looking for out of their next engine, and make sure we're building towards those goals.

 No one is writing the next Call of Duty in Bevy (yet!): the requirements around rendering, tooling, training, console support and risk are way too strict.
 But what would it take to convince teams to write the next Factorio, Terraria, Slay the Spire, Hollow Knight or Hades in Bevy?